How a Consumer Should Look at Business and Contractor Credentials?

 Will give supplier references to protect consumers from liens.
 We have seen roofers place shingles on houses, collect the money, and not pay the supplier.
 The supplier placed liens on the houses where they delivered the shingles.
 We have seen sub-trades placing liens after the general did not pay the sub-trade.
 We ask consumers to think about this in their selection process.

 We work primarily with our own employees.
 This is a factor to consider.
-Consider a roofer as an example that has one crew that are all employees versus contracted staff that come and go.
+Consider a roofer as an example that has one crew that is all employees versus contracted staff that come and go.

 We primarily subcontract everything out to other contractors we trust.
 General Contractors will do this.
 Consumers need to know that this can be beneficial for lower costs, and detailed expertise.
 It can also give the project the lowest cost and lowest quality of workmanship.
-We advise consumers to ensure they know the names of the sub-trades that will be working on their project.
+We advise consumers to ensure they know the names of the sub-trades that will be working on the project.

 All our sub-trades are licensed, legal and insured.
 This is important if you are a consumer.
-You do not want unlicensed sub trades that cannot get inspections completed or permits because they are not licensed.
+You do not want unlicensed sub-trades that cannot get inspections completed or permits because they are not licensed.
 As a consumer, you sure dont want someone connecting electrical circuits or installing gas lines that have no liability insurance.

 Contracts detail deposits and progress payments.
 This is important for both the business and the consumer.
 There will be no surprises, and we also suggest progress reviews that both the contractor and customer sign off on to ensure that if there are problems, they are handled right away before the project goes to the next step.
 Remember to add a change of work orders as separate add-ins to the original contract when applicable.